 Will I need my parent’s information?

 If you are considered a dependent student you will have to provide your parent’s information.
-For independent students it is optional.
+Independent students do not require parent information.

 What is an FSA ID?

-An FSA ID consists of a username (or verified e-mail address) and password which gives you access to Federal Student Aid’s online systems and can serve as your legal signature.
-You can create your FSA ID on https://fsaid.ed.gov/npas/index.htm
+An FSA ID is a username and password that give you access to Federal Student Aid’s online systems and can serve as your legal signature.
+You will need to create an FSA ID to complete your FAFSA, but make sure you remember your username and password, because you will need the FSA ID and password for a number of financial aid functions after the FAFSA.

 Federal Pell Grant